JeffreyRStevens/cv/cv.md

 `2020-` Editorial board of *Animal Behavior and Cognition*

+`2022` Organizer of Nebraska Symposium on Motivation on Canine Cognition and the Human Bond, University of Nebraska-Lincoln

 ## Honors and Awards

 `1996` Phi Beta Kappa National Honor Society, Baylor University